Edited: 29 July 2018

 - One set of photocopies of EVERYTHING.
 For passports, only pages with your id and affixed visas or stamps.

 Compile everything in a long brown envelope with your name and contact number written on the upper-left hand corner.
-Please, for the love of Harry Styles, be sure to have a complete set of documents cause you will not be able to push through with your application if something is missing.
-THEY WILL ASK YOU FOR IT.
+Please, for the love of Harry Styles, be sure to have a complete set of documents if you want to push through with your application.
+Complete.
+Set.

-1. You’ll be asked to login and pass your long brown envelope.
+1. You’ll be asked to login and to pass your long brown envelope.

-2. After that, you’ll pay for your visa fee (Php 3120) at the BDO in front of the building.
+2. After doing so, you’ll be asked to pay for your visa fee (Php 3120) at the BDO in front of the building.

-3. Once done, you’ll pass the receipt to them and you’ll wait for your name to be called.
+3. Once done, you’ll give the receipt to them and you’ll wait for your name to be called.

 4. Once called, they’ll take your biometrics.

-7. After your interview, they’ll give you your official receipt and will ask you to come back after two weeks.
+7. After your interview, they’ll give you an official receipt and will ask you to come back after two weeks.
 Logout.

 After two weeks.

-You will visit the embassy again after two weeks to know if you’ve been given a visa.
-Releasing is at 13:30-14:30 (Mon-Fri).
+You need to go back to the embassy again after two weeks to know if they have granted you a visa.
+Releasing time is at 13:30-14:30 (Mon-Fri).
 DON’T FORGET THE OFFICIAL RECEIPT.
 You can also ask other people to get the passport for you.
 I think they will just need to have the receipt, an authorisation letter from you, a copy of your ID, and their ID too.

 Visa applications are always nerve-wracking especially if they have interviews.
 Protip – dress nicely and properly and be confident.
 When they ask you questions, keep your answers short and don’t babble.
 Prove them that you can afford your stay in Greece and that you are returning to the motherland.
 MOST OF ALL, BE PREPARED LIKE YOU’RE GONNA FIGHT IN HUNGER GAMES.
 Just kidding.
 Just be prepared.
 Do your research.
 The internet is your friend.

 AND AS I’VE SAID BEFORE, VISIT THEIR WEBSITE.
 EVERYTHING IS THERE.
 LEARN HOW TO READ.
-IT’S NOT THAT HARD.
+IT’S NOT THAT HARD, pal.